H2CO3/LinenAlert/README.txt

-This project aims to be the starting point of an opensource realization of the quite awesome iOS UI/UX concept of Reddit user Sendry, described in detail here:
+This project aims to be the starting point of an opensource realization of the quite awesome iOS UI/UX concept of Verge user Sendry, described in detail here:

     http://www.cultofmac.com/202652/heres-how-jony-ive-should-re-design-ios-7s-alerts-concept/